awsdocs/amazon-s3-userguide/doc_source/replication-what-is-isnot-replicated.md

   For more information, see [Changing the replica owner](replication-change-owner.md)\.

   It can take a while until Amazon S3 can bring the two ACLs in sync\.
-This applies only to objects created after you add a replication configuration to the bucket\.
+This change in ownership applies only to objects created after you add a replication configuration to the bucket\.
 +  Object tags, if there are any\.
 + S3 Object Lock retention information, if there is any\.